Nervosys/Botnix/docs/packages/fish.section.md

-When the `programs.fish.enable` and `programs.fish.vendor.{completions,config,functions}.enable` options from the NixOS Fish module are set to true, those paths are symlinked in the current system environment and automatically loaded by Fish.
+When the `programs.fish.enable` and `programs.fish.vendor.{completions,config,functions}.enable` options from the Botnix Fish module are set to true, those paths are symlinked in the current system environment and automatically loaded by Fish.